MrPrince419/Expense-Tracker-Dashboard/README.md

 ## 🌐 Live Demo
 **[Try the app here!](https://mrprince419-expense-tracker.netlify.app/)**

+A web-based application that allows users to track their income and expenses, categorize transactions, and visualize spending patterns through interactive charts.

 ## Features

 - Income and Expense Tracking: Log income and expenses with ease.